 Alternative options

-A proposal for alternatives will need to be developed and reviewed.
+A proposal for alternatives will need to be developed and reviewed for the next round.

 MANAGEMENT OPTIONS

 Notes:

 The suggestions offered are illustrative – clearly they will need to be discussed with stakeholders as the process develops.

 As above, for convenience they have been set out in baseline and alternative option form.
 It is recommended that many of the final choices be delayed, so that they can be informed by results from trials which show the pro/con trade-offs amongst such options.